-Both Canadian and US study teams concluded that for the purposes of the current EA study, roadway tunnels under the Detroit River were not practically feasible upriver of Zug Island.
-In addition, poor rock conditions downriver of the Zug Island area and inadequate soft earth cover led both the Canadian and US study teams to conclude that roadway tunnels are not practically feasible for all crossing locations.
+Both the Canadian and U.S. study teams concluded that for the purposes of the Detroit River International Crossing study, roadway tunnels under the Detroit River were not practically feasible upriver of Zug Island.
+In addition, poor rock conditions downriver of the Zug Island area and inadequate soft earth cover led both the Canadian and U.S. study teams to conclude that roadway tunnels are not practically feasible for all crossing locations.